-In essence; the sub-surface profile consists of Silty Clays (CH) with trace of gravel, cobble and boulder through to the target investigation depth.
+In essence; the sub-surface profile consists of Silty Clays (CH) with trace of gravel, cobble and boulder through to an approximate depth of 1.2m, whereupon ASCT experienced auger refusal.

 The site exhibits soil stratum which ASCT have determined to be of natural origin.